rantahar/Lattice-Field-Theory/source/index.rst

    &= \frac 1Z \int \left [ d\phi \right ] \phi(x) \phi(y) e^{iS} - <\phi(x)>^2
    :label:

+There are no state vectors or operators in the path integral representation.
+Instead, the variables closely resemble classical fields.
+The difference is the integral over all possible field values, with a weight defined by the action.

 Now, since the fields are defined at all space-time locations, the integral measure